 So a DC charging station has a much larger AC to DC converter built into the charging station and feeds DC current directly into your battery bypassing your car's on board charger.
 This allow you to charge much faster.

-CHAdeMO is supported by Japanese EVs and Teslas ( via an adapter), and the plug looks like this:
+CHAdeMO is supported by older Japanese EVs and Teslas (via an adapter, now only found on eBay), and the plug looks like this:

 Regardless of which Fast Charging standard your car can support, you must make sure your car is equipped with Fast Charging as it sometimes an extra cost option.